 Distribution and Brokerage Committee.
-The Distribution and Brokerage Committee provides oversight with respect to the distribution of shares of the Fund including services of the Distributor.
+The Distribution and Brokerage Committee provides oversight with respect to the distribution of shares of the Fund including services of the Distributor and Authorized Participants, creation and redemption process and trading performance of Fund shares.
+Keith A. Fletcher serves as Chair of the Distribution and Brokerage Committee.
 The Committee also oversees matters relating to the use of brokerage commissions and placement of portfolio transactions.

-Trustee Compensation
+Independent Trustee Compensation

-The Trustees each receive an annual retainer of \$20,000.
+The Independent Trustees each receive an annual retainer of \$20,000.
 The Trustees each receive \$1,000 per meeting attended.

-Name of Person/Position Aggregate Compensation From the Fund 1 Pension or Retirement Benefits Accrued as Part of Fund's Expenses (\$) Estimated Annual Benefits Upon Retirement (\$) Total Compensation from Fund and Fund Complex Paid to Trustees 1
+Name of Person/Position Aggregate Compensation From the Fund Pension or Retirement Benefits Accrued as Part of Fund's Expenses (\$) Estimated Annual Benefits Upon Retirement (\$) Total Compensation from Fund and Fund Complex Paid to Trustees

 Independent Trustees:

-Carrie Ramirez Schoffman \$16,350 \$24,000
+Carrie Ramirez Schoffman \$2,875 \$24,000

-Keith A. Fletcher \$16,350 \$24,000
+Keith A. Fletcher \$2,875 \$24,000

-Andrew J. Iseman \$16,350 \$24,000
+Andrew J. Iseman \$2,875 \$24,000

-John C. Maxwell \$16,350 \$24,000
+John C. Maxwell \$2,875 \$24,000